sourcecred/sourcecred/src/plugins/github/README.md

 This is the SourceCred GitHub plugin.
 It creates a cred graph based on data from [GitHub].

+The goal of the GitHub plugin is to assign cred to contributors participating on GitHub, for example by writing or reviewing code, filing and triaging bug reports, maintaining the build, and cutting new releases.

+The plugin does this by downloading extensive data on the repository history from GitHub, and using it to create a contribution graph.
+You can read below to see the kinds of nodes and edges in that graph.
+The data is temporarily cached locally, but the source of truth for the GitHub plugin is always GitHub's live servers.
+That means that if content is deleted on GitHub, it will also disappear from the GitHub plugin (after a cache refresh).

+## Status and Caveats

+The GitHub plugin is still in beta.
+It tends to assign reasonable cred scores to contributors, based on their activity levels.
+However, it has difficulty assessing the value of different pull requests.
+A minor pull request that generated lots of review discussion or bikeshedding is likely to get a higher score than highly important work that merged easily.

+In general, the plugin mints cred based on _raw activity_.
+Depending on weight choices, every pull will mint a fixed amount of cred, likewise for every comment, issue, review, and so forth.

+This is problematic because, to put it simply, not all activity is equally valuable.
+Minting cred directly on raw activity encourages contributors to focus on quantity over quality.
+As an example, a poorly thought out pull request (which requires lots of review and feedback to fix) will generate more cred than a clean, elegant pull request (which merges with a minimum of fuss).

+We intend to improve the cred robustness of the GitHub plugin by adding better heuristics for assigning cred, e.g.:
+- minting cred when pulls are merged, rather than when they are created
+- allowing custom labels that influence the cred minted to pulls
+- modifying cred minting based on metrics like the size of the pull request

+We also intend to move cred minting away from raw activity and towards actions that require review, e.g.:
+- minting cred when a pull request merges
+- minting cred when a release is created
+- minting cred when a feature is added (via the Initiatives Plugin)

 [GitHub]: https://github.com/

 ## Nodes